-This year’s theme, In This Together, is a reminder that Reconciliation is a personal commitment as well as journey Australians must embark on together.
-This includes during unprecedented times of crisis.
+The Harbour Trust acknowledges that Reconciliation is a personal commitment as well as journey Australians must embark on together.
 At the heart of this journey are respectful relationships between Aboriginal and Torres Strait Islander Peoples and the broader community.

 The Harbour Trust acknowledges the Traditional Custodians and Owners of the lands and waters of Sydney Harbour, including the extraordinary places under our stewardship.
 We pay our respects to the Borogegal, Birrabirrigal, Cammeraygal, Gadigal, Gayamagal, Wallumedegal and Wangal people, including Elders past, present and emerging.

 Created in collaboration with the Gujaga Foundation, the Gamay Dancers and First Nations videographer Tamati Smith, this short interpretation film tells a local Dreamtime Story of Buriburi…

 In this DigiTalk, Ray Ingrey (Chairperson, Gujaga Foundation) shared a local Dreamtime Story of Buriburi, the humpback whale, and offered the perspective of Coastal Sydney's Traditional Owners...

 We have curated a selection of DigiTales, Kids Corner activities and DigiTalk videos that celebrate First Nations icons, cultures and stories…

 The Harbour Trust acknowledges Car-rang-gel / North Head and Wareamah / Cockatoo Island are places of enduring significance for Aboriginal People in NSW...